Wyrlight/Wyrlight/README.md

 ---

-### About Wyrlight

-Wyrlight is an independent digital art and design project focused on minimalist vector graphics, graphic illustration and print-on-demand apparel artwork.

-Inspired by Nordic design principles, each piece emphasizes simplicity, clarity and strong visual balance.
-Artwork is created using a streamlined workflow built around vector design, SVG development and modern digital illustration techniques.

-The project explores outdoor themes, nature-inspired graphics, nautical concepts and clean symbolic design suitable for apparel, branding and visual storytelling.

----

 ### 📁 Portfolio Highlights

 My work ranges from minimalist apparel designs to complete visual concepts, tailored for a global audience.